gausby/pursuit/README.md

     function anonymous(entry) { return entry["foo"] === "test" }

 Both `key` and `value` has been run through `JSON.stringify` before getting passed to the any of the dictionary-functions--unless the `value` is a native JavaScript regular expression or a function; these are just passed through untouched.

+#### Calling Other Dictionary Functions From Within a Dictionary Function
+If you need the output from another dictionary function you can use the `call`-function that takes two arguments: The name of the dictionary function and the value you want to pass to it.

+    var dictionary = {
+        typeOf: function (value) {
+            return typeof this.getScope() + ' === ' + value;
+        },

+        contains: function (value) {
+            return [
+                // check if the key exists in the given entry and is a string this.call('typeOf', 'string'),
+                // if the key exists, check if it contains the given value this.getScope() + '.indexOf('+value+') !== -1'
+            ].join('&&');
+        }
+    };

+    console.log(pursuit.call({ dictionary: dictionary, debug: true}, { 'foo': { contains: 'bar' }}));
+    // function anonymous(entry) { return string === "string"&&entry["foo"].indexOf("bar") !== -1 }

+Besides the obvious benefits of code reusage this will throw errors if the input is incorrect or if an undefined dictionary function is called.
+Also, keeping the generated source code similar makes Pursuit able to optimize the generated source code.

+#### Compile-Time and Run-Time Scope
+When Pursuit is done compiling the resulting function it will get passed a special context.
+This context is accessible as `this.runTime` during compile-time.
+This is an advanced feature, and it may have limited practical usage, but look at the implementation of the `instanceOf`-directory-function in the default directory shiped with Pursuit.

 ## License